BeeGFS Hive Index

 bee find

 The find subcommand can be used to find the files in an index directory hierarchy. find has very similar options to GNU find and allows users to get results by running queries over the index directory.
-Hive’s find is way faster than running actual find commands over the filesystem.
+If BeeGFS specific metadata is extracted during create or update index, that metadata can also be queried using find command.
+Hive’s find is way faster than running actual find commands over the file system.

 Following are some of the examples for bee find: